gvwilson/thirdbit/fiction/madica/index.md

 "Right here."
 She held it out.

-"Is that...
-Gosh, is that *Santa's* eye?"
+"Is that… Gosh, is that *Santa's* eye?"
 Ike hadn't fled with the other ELFs.
 Instead, he was standing next to Laurellen---or rather, sort of next to her, but not quite close enough to be 'next' to her.